intel-lab-lkp/linux/Documentation/admin-guide/media/mgb4.rst

     open.*

 **frame_rate** (RW):
-    Output video frame rate in frames per second.
-The default frame rate is 60Hz.
+    Output video signal frame rate limit in frames per second.
+Due to the limited output pixel clock steps, the card can not always generate a frame rate perfectly matching the value required by the connected display.
+    Using this parameter one can limit the frame rate by "crippling" the signal so that the lines are not equal but the signal appears like having the exact frame rate to the connected display.
+The default frame rate limit is 60Hz.

 **hsync_polarity** (RW):
     HSYNC signal polarity.